rstacruz/modern-development/git/reviewing.md

 A pull request reviewer has these responsibilities:

 - Understand the original author's changes so that the knowledge is shared across the team.
-- Review any issues the changes may have.
+- Find any issues the changes may have.

-- Request for changes if necessary.
+A reviewer should do one of these things:

+- Approve it (by merging the pull request);
+- Reject it (by request for changes); or
+- Ask others to review it as well (by saying "LGTM").

 ## Who can review